Tjarke/minicomp-rossman/readme.md

 PromoInterval - describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store
 ```

-The test period is from 2014-08-01 to 2015-07-31 - the test dataset is the same format as `train.csv`.
+The test period is from 2013-01-01 to 2014-07-31 - the test dataset is the same format as `train.csv`.
+One thing to note here is, even though the test set contains customers, we should consider this feature to be unknown!!

-## Scoring Criteria

-The competition is scored based on a composite of predictive accuracy and reproducibility.

 ## Predictive accuracy

-The task is to predict the `Sales` of a given store on a given day.

-Submissions are evaluated on the root mean square percentage error (RMSPE):
+The goal is to predict the `Sales` of a given store on a given day.
+The metric used to meassure accuracy is given by the root mean square percentage error (RMSPE):

 ![](./assets/rmspe.png)